fullmoonissue/tas-scaffolding/README.md

     If an error is displayed on the lua console
     Then fix into test-tas-scaffolding project, close the Lua Console and repeat 2b. (to recheck) And once the fix is done, propagate the fix into the tas-scaffolding project

+The command make test-overall will help to test much faster the whole scaffolding process.

 ```

 ## Changelog